 Speaking of the Liir, they played it straight: They overthrew and killed their conquerors, after all.
 It gets even more poignant by the time of the sequel, when we learn the Suul'ka are Liir...
 Really, really, really old and powerful Liir who enslaved the rest of their species.

-The sequel also adds a twist in that there are now some Zuul who have turned against the Suul'ka and are now allied to the Liir.
+The sequel also adds a twist in that there are now some Zuul who have turned against the Suul'ka, the largest portion of which are now allied to the Liir.
 Have you still turned against your masters if you do so by going to work for your masters' kids?

 Played straight in the case of AIs that can be created with certain research to control industry, economy, and warships.
 During AI research, it is quite possible for all sentient machines to rebel.
 Since their ships include the special AI section, they are more maneuverable and have better targeting than non-AI ships.
 The only way to stop them, short of manually destroying them with other ships, is to either develop a computer virus that wipes them all out or a different virus that enslaves them.
 In the latter case, the player regains all lost AI benefits.